developer-onizuka/OAuth2.0_OnAWS/README.md

 Armed with information above, you can create a trust between your Active Directory and AWS.
 In addition, you now have a quick and simple way to enable single sign-on without needing to replicate identities or deploy additional infrastructure on premises.<br>

 # **(5) From Onprem with Hashi-Corp Vault to cloud resources via public IdP's Authentication** <br>
-Metadata service is one of dedicated services in Azure or AWS which you can not use in on-premises environment.
+Metadata service is one of dedicated services in AWS EC2 which you can not use in on-premises environment.
 However, you can easily create a kind of solutions like Metadata service even in on-premises, by using OAuth2.0 with the Hashi-Corp Vault.<br>
 In addition, you can use Intel SGX to protect the Key in memory to prevent from compromising caused by some OS vulnerability issues.

 ![AWS_Cognito_with_Vault.drawio.png](https://github.com/developer-onizuka/Diagrams/blob/main/OAuth2.0_Authorization/AWS_Cognito_with_Vault.drawio.png)